Snowmobiling in the Keweenaw

 - If the snowmobile is owned by a nonresident, before operation in Michigan, a snowmobile must display a valid registration from the operator’s home state or province, or be registered in Michigan.

 - A person who desires to operate a snowmobile in this state shall obtain a snowmobile trail permit sticker.
 The snowmobile trail permit sticker shall be valid for a period of one year, which begins October 1 and ends September 30 of the following year.
-You can purchase a trail permit at a DNR customer service location, online with the Michigan Snowmobile & ORV Association, or through eLicense., or use this map to find a local retailer to purchase licenses and permits.
+You can purchase a trail permit at a DNR customer service location, online with the Explore MI Outdoors or through DNR eLicense., or use this map to find a local retailer to purchase licenses and permits.

 - The trail permit sticker shall be permanently affixed to the forward half of the snowmobile directly above or below the headlight.

 - Snowmobile trail permits are available from snowmobile dealers, DNR offices, and retail license agents throughout Michigan.
 The Keweenaw Convention & Visitors Bureau is proud to offer this service to you.

 - All persons operating or riding on a snowmobile must wear a Department of Transportation-approved crash helmet.